midonet/midonet/README.md

 The **MidoNet** project is split into several submodules:

+### brain

+This contains the various pieces that compose the Midonet controller node `brain`.
+Controller nodes take care of orchestrating the configuration of all Midonet subcomponents, as well as coordinating with other external devices and systems, such as VTEP switches, the backend services holding our Network State DataBase (e.g: Zookeeper and Cassandra), etc.

 ### packets

 This holds basic classes for parsing, building, and manipulating packets